 - Vision impairment

 - Vision loss

 Elmiron users have now filed multiple lawsuits against the drug's manufacturers.
+The United States Judicial Panel on Multidistrict Litigation (MDL) consolidated federal Elmiron lawsuits in December 2020.
+They now form MDL 2973.
+These cases will proceed in the District of New Jersey.
 Many of these legal complaints make similar claims.

 Elmiron Lawsuit Claims

 - Elmiron manufacturers knew, or should have known, the drug causes retinal damage and maculopathy

 - Elmiron manufacturers failed to warn the public of the drug's risk of eye injury or vision loss

 - Elmiron manufacturers are responsible for eye injuries and vision loss in Elmiron users